MP Estate Planning UK

 To illustrate how the NRB works, consider the following example:

-• If your estate is valued at £400,000, the first £325,000 is tax-free due to the NRB, and the remaining £75,000 is subject to inheritance tax at 40%.
+• If your estate is valued at £400,000, the first £325,000 is covered by the NRB and is tax-free.
+The remaining £75,000 is subject to IHT at 40%.

 • The tax liability would be £30,000 (40% of £75,000), leaving £370,000 to be distributed among your beneficiaries.

-For the most up-to-date information on NRB thresholds and how they apply to your estate, you can consult the official government publication.
+For the most up-to-date information on NRB thresholds and how they apply to your estate, you can consult the official government publication

 Understanding the Thresholds